josefs/meta-paper/paper.md

 on lists with the same name.
 The kernel `loop` is defined in terms of a parallel for-loop which writes each element.

-Just like pull arrays, push arrays can be made an instance of the type class `Functor` as shown in the code above.
+Just like Pull arrays, Push arrays can be made an instance of the type class `Functor` as shown in the code above.
 The kernel of the result array simply calls the kernel of the argument array but modifies the write function such that the elements get transformed before being written.

-The operator `+.+` is a good example of the benefits with push arrays.
-It defines concatenation along the final dimension of two push arrays.
+The operator `+.+` is a good example of the benefits with Push arrays.
+It defines concatenation along the final dimension of two Push arrays.
 (The arrays must have the same size in all the other dimensions, something which is not checked.)
-The kernel of the resulting push array is simply sequential composition of the kernels for the two argument arrays.
+The kernel of the resulting Push array is simply sequential composition of the kernels for the two argument arrays.
 In the common case this will mean that the final array is written using two loops, each writing to its own part of the array.
-This should be compared the code generated from concatenation on pull array, which is a single loop containing a branch which checks which argument array to read from.
-Concatenation for push arrays has effectively moved the conditional out of the loop, a big win in term of performance.
+This should be compared the code generated from concatenation on Pull array, which is a single loop containing a branch which checks which argument array to read from.
+Concatenation for Push arrays has effectively moved the conditional out of the loop, a big win in term of performance.
 It should be added that an even better implementation of concatenation would have used parallel composition instead of sequential composition.
 However, our current runtime system doesn't support that.
 There is still room for improvements.

-Finally, the function `force` show how push arrays are written to memory.
+Finally, the function `force` show how Push arrays are written to memory.
 It can be used by the programmer to prevent fusion and make sure that an array is written to memory.
 The kernel of the resulting array allocates a new in-memory array and calls the kernel of the